UselessTheUseful/box_game/README.md

 - [License](#license)

 ## Description
-Useless's Box Game is a simple game where the player tries to reach a yellow box through randomly placed obticles.
+Useless's Box Game is a simple game where the player tries to reach a yellow box through randomly placed obstacles.

 ## Screenshot
 ![alt text](image.png)